-It is important to use the proper equipment.
+It is important to use the proper tools and equipment.
 Not only is it safer, but it also makes the job easier.
 Rent or buy the correct length ladders.
 Use hooks to hang the can off the ladder.
 Place plastic drop sheets underneath the area you are working on.
 Use the correct brushes, and rollers as recommended by your paint retailer.

 What is the best way to stain the cottage siding?

 Stain requires a minimum of 24 hours to dry properly so you should be sure that there is not any rain in the forecast for the next day or two.
 The ideal weather for staining is partly cloudy and about 20 degrees.

 If it is a hot and sunny day, begin by staining the west and north sides of the cabin in the morning.
 Stain the east and south sides in the afternoon.
 Applying stain on hot surfaces or in direct sunlight is not only uncomfortable, but it may also affect the efficiency of the stain.

 Only pour about ¼ of the stain into the can or pail you plan to use to stain with.
 Refill once it is used up.